ReSharper for VSTO

 Now, you probably want to add your own functionality to the add-in.
 You can start adding your class right in the add-in file if you want to, because when you’re done, ReSharper gives you a context action to move the class into a separate file:

 Now, it’s almost certain that you will be subscribing to various events, say the events generated by button presses in the ribbon.
 You don’t have to stick to the underscore-based naming conventions — press F2 to rename the method.
 ReSharper asks you for how you want the handler renamed, and even gives suggestions:

-Of course if, for some reason, you end up renaming the method in the code instead - that’s not a problem, ReSharper tracks these changes.
+Of course if you end up renaming the method in the code instead — that's not a problem, ReSharper tracks these changes.
 Press Alt+Enter while the renamed symbol is surrounded with a border and one of the actions will offer to apply that same Rename refactoring:

 Navigation with ReSharper is also a breeze.
 For example, to find the location in code when the ribbon loads, you can press Control+N to bring up the Search Everywhere dialog.
 Start typing

 Ribbon and you’ll see the exact method in the list, together with the type, of course:

 ReSharper also has a handy Navigate To menu that can be opened by pressing Control+Shift+G. It’s useful when you want to navigate from a particular symbol.
 For example, say you want to look into the generated methods for

 ThisAddIn.
 What you do is, first of all, find it with Go to Type (press Control+N twice and start typing its CamelHumps abbreviation):

 Now, ReSharper shows you the second part of this partial class.
 You can pick the file to navigate to:

 Hopefully this guide has shown you some of the ways that ReSharper can help with developing VSTO add-ins.